stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 loader.save(array, new DataOutputStream(...));
 ```

-This code is then removed and instead we load the persisted image array:
+This code is then removed and instead we load the persisted compound image:

 ```java
 public View cubemap(...) {